akhodakivskiy/VimFx/documentation/options.md

 their Normal mode.
 In other words, there is a keyboard shortcut conflict here.

 It makes the most sense to let the Vim-style editor “win.”
 That’s why VimFx (temporarily) enters Ignore mode when focusing such an editor.
-In Insert mode, there is no `<escape>` shortcut (by default), and thus no conflict.
+In Ignore mode, there is no `<escape>` shortcut (by default), and thus no conflict.
 Instead, there’s `<s-escape>` to blur the current element and exit Ignore mode.
 `<s-escape>` was chosen because it is very unlikely to cause conflicts.
 If it